Tirzepatide

 For the first time in England, people aged 18 and over who are living with obesity and have a body mass index (BMI) of more than 35 and one qualifying weight related comorbidity will have access to the weight loss drug tirzepatide, either through a specialist weight management service or primary care.
 There is a lower BMI threshold for people from South Asian, Chinese, other Asian, Middle Eastern, Black African or African-Caribbean ethnic backgrounds (usually reduced by 2.5 kg/m2).

-NHS England is engaging with relevant clinical and professional bodies to develop the patient prioritisation approach and will issue interim commissioning guidance in 2025.
+NHS England has engaged with relevant clinical and professional bodies to develop the patient prioritisation approach and issued interim commissioning guidance.

 NICE will evaluate the implementation and delivery of tirzepatide over the next 3 years to determine how the scaling and phasing should progress and to inform further NICE guidance around whether access to tirzepatide can be expanded rapidly by the NHS.